cfw-guide/dsi.cfw.guide/_pages/en_US/home.md

 This guide will install Unlaunch, a bootrom exploit for the Nintendo DSi.
 It removes RSA, whitelist and region checks, allowing you to run any DSi executable on your console & launch previously non-working flashcarts.
 Additionally, you can install hiyaCFW and/or TWiLight Menu++:

-- hiyaCFW is a custom firmware for the DSi allowing you to redirect your NAND to the SD card and have a launch splash before boot.
+- TWiLightMenu++ is an open-source homebrew application that can act as a replacement to the Nintendo DSi System Menu.
+It provides a customizable unified interface for launching a variety of titles on your SD card.
-- TWiLight Menu++ is an open-source homebrew application that can act as a home menu replacement.
-It has many additional features, such as custom themes and file management.
-It's also an all in one menu for different many emulators, such as .nds file loading with nds-bootstrap.
+- hiyaCFW is a custom firmware allowing for System NAND to SD card redirection, allowing for easy installation of homebrew on your DSi Menu.
+You can setup a boot splash, where you can pick an image to display on system bootup.

 ## What can I do by modding my system?